Zum Inhalt springenZur Suche springen

 Medienästhetik

-Januar 2019—Juli 2020: Wissenschaftlicher Mitarbeiter in Media and Journalism an der Fakultät für Business and Society der Glasgow Caledonian University in Schottland, UK
+wissenschaftlicher Mitarbeiter in Media and Journalism an der Fakultät für Business and Society der Glasgow Caledonian University in Schottland/ UK

-September 2014—November 2018: Promotion in Film- und Fernsehwissenschaft an der University of Glasgow in Schottland, UK
+Promotion in Film- und Fernsehwissenschaft an der University of Glasgow in Schottland/UK

-September 2011—November 2013: Master in Filmwissenschaft an der University of British Columbia in Vancouver, Kanada
+Master in Filmwissenschaft an der University of British Columbia in Vancouver/ Kanada

-Oktober 2004—November 2010: Magister Artium in Amerikanistik und Soziologie an der Johann-Wolfgang Goethe-Universität in Frankfurt am Main
+Magister Artium in Amerikanistik und Soziologie an der Johann-Wolfgang-Goethe-Universität in Frankfurt a.
+M.

 Gesellschaft für Medienwissenschaft (GfM)